-A Participant who does not reside in a state that provides State Disability Insurance Benefits is also eligible for the benefit amounts stated in this Subsection if he/she provides the Plan with written certification from a Physician approved by the Plan that he/she is Disabled as defined by the Plan.
+A Participant who does not reside in a state that provides State Disability Insurance Benefits is also eligible for the benefit amounts stated in Subsection d. if he/she provides the Plan with written certification from a Physician approved by the Plan that he/she is Disabled as defined by the Plan.

-- e.
-The benefit amounts described in Subsections c. and d. above will be reduced by the amount of any Social Security Disability benefit or disability Pension benefit received from the Carpenters Pension Trust Fund for Northern California.
-In the event that permanent disability benefits are granted retroactively, the reduction to the Fund's benefit will be retroactive, and re-payment to the Fund by the Participant will be required. - f.
+e.
+The benefit amounts described in Subsections c. and d. above will be reduced by the amount of any Social Security Disability benefit, permanent Workers' Compensation benefit or disability Pension benefit received from the Carpenters Pension Trust Fund for Northern California.
+In the event that permanent disability benefits are granted retroactively by the Social Security Administration or Workers' Compensation, the reduction to the Fund's benefit will be retroactive, and re-payment to the Fund by the Participant will be required.

+- f.
 Partial weeks of Disability are payable at one-seventh of the weekly benefit amount for each full day of Disability.
 No benefit will be paid for part of a day. - g.
 Benefits are payable only to the Participant and may not be assigned. - h.
-In order to be eligible for Supplemental Weekly Disability benefits, the Participant must have worked for a Contributing Employer at least 1 day within the 30-day period preceding the First Day of Disability and must have been eligible under the Plan in each of the 12 calendar months immediately preceding the First Day of Disability.
-Eligibility during the 12-month qualifying period must have been earned through work hours or the Hour Bank, and not as a result of a disability extension of eligibility.
+In order to be eligible for Supplemental Weekly Disability benefits: the Participant must have worked for a Contributing Employer at least 1 day within the 30-day period preceding the First Day of Disability and must have been eligible under the Plan in each of the 12 calendar months immediately preceding the First Day of Disability.
+Eligibility during the 12-month qualifying period must have been earned through work hours or the Hour Bank, excluding any hours worked as a Stakeholder and not as a result of a disability extension of eligibility.